RURAL MARAMURES & the SAXON HEARTLAND of TRANSYLVANIA

 Sighisoara - Saschiz – Viscri – Brasov

-In our way from Sighisoara to Brasov we enjoy our lunch time in Viscri, the remote village Prince Charles fell in love with.
+In our way from SIGHISOARA to Brasov we enjoy our lunch time and traditional, organic food at a household in Viscri, the remote village Prince Charles fell in love with.

-Once in BRASOV, we go for a short walk at the foot of Mount Tâmpa: the fortifications, bastions and towers of the medieval fortress, the curious Rope Street (maybe the narrowest street in the world).
-In the evening, you would surely enjoy dinner and one of the best Romanian ice-creams at the restaurants bordering the Brasov’s City Council Square.
+Once in BRASOV, we go for a short walk at the foot of Mount Tâmpa: the fortifications, bastions and towers of the medieval fortress, the curious Rope Street (one of the narrowest in Europe) and, of course, the impressive Black Church – a 14-th century Gothic monument and symbol of the city.
+In the evening, you could enjoy dinner and one of the best Romanian ice-creams at the restaurants bordering the Brasov’s City Council Square.

 Overnight in BRASOV.